-#MeToo Figure Asia Argento Accused Of Sexually Assaulting Teen Then Paying Him To Keep Quiet, ‘NYT’ Reports
+MeToo Figure Asia Argento Accused Of Sexually Assaulting Teen, Then Paying Him To Keep Quiet, ‘NYT’ Reports

 But seeing Asia Argento hold herself up as a voice for those who suffered sexual assault at the hands of powerful people was too difficult for Jimmy Bennett, his lawyer said.
 Bennett had been quiet about the alleged assault for nearly five years, the report claimed.

-“His feelings about that day were brought to the forefront recently when Ms. Argento took the spotlight as one of the many victims of Harvey Weinstein,” Gordon K. Sattro wrote in a notice of his client’s intent to sue Asia Argento (via the New York Times).
+“His feelings about that day were brought to the forefront recently when Ms. Argento took the spotlight as one of the many victims of Harvey Weinstein,” Gordon K. Sattro wrote in a notice of his client’s intent to sue Asia Argento, as reported by the New York Times.

 Asia Argento has not commented on her sexual assault allegations, not responding to several requests for an interview from the New York Times.